systemd/mkosi/mkosi.md

   `/etc/os-release` or similar, in particular the `IMAGE_ID=` field of it).

-`WithUnifiedKernelImages=`, `--without-unified-kernel-images`

-: If specified, mkosi does not build unified kernel images and instead installs kernels with a separate initrd and boot loader config to the efi or bootloader partition.

 `CacheInitrd=`, `--cache-initrd`

 : If specified, and incremental mode is used, mkosi will build the initrd